Post #3: Time to run the machine for the next 100 years

 The shared resources approach is commonly used for smaller plants or when the utility has a series of plants in close proximity or within a predefined operational region.
 In this approach, a smaller maintenance and operations team is present on the plant, with operators typically working on a 24/7 basis and maintenance crews available on business days and during emergencies.

 While this approach can be financially efficient, it presents challenges in terms of logistics, coordination, and priority setting.
-Effective communication between different team leads, managers, and the planning team (which, in this case, does not fall under operations but reports to management, or possibly another person) is crucial for coordinating shared resources effectively among the plants.
+Effective communication between different team leads, managers, and the planning team is crucial for coordinating shared resources effectively among the plants.

 In this case, a plant manager oversees several plants or a system of plants typically located in the same region.
-There may be a general manager who oversees the plant managers and reports to a production director, although this position may not always exist.
 Each system or plant has its own dedicated operations and maintenance team.
 Operators may not be present on a 24/7 basis but are available if needed.
 The maintenance teams are small, and sometimes the operators themselves perform basic maintenance tasks, while major maintenance is carried out by a dedicated shared team.

-In the fully remote operations approach, managing operations is similar to the local operations and regional maintenance approach.
-However, in this case, there is no on-site operations team present unless there is a failure or during maintenance season.
+In the fully remote operations approach, there is no on-site operations team present unless there is a failure or during maintenance season.
 Instead, a control center is located in a different geographic area, which is common for very remote facilities.

-An important aspect of fully remote operations is heavy reliance on Original Equipment Manufacturer (OEM) and third-party support for maintenance and troubleshooting, particularly due to the remoteness of the facilities and the need for seasonal plant maintenance.
-It is advisable to consider this reliance during the project conceptualization phase, planning and budgeting in advance for the potential costs of ongoing support during operations, while also setting clear expectations regarding response time to failures and associated costs.
+An important aspect of fully remote operations is heavy reliance on Original Equipment Manufacturer (OEM) and third-party support for maintenance and troubleshooting, particularly due to the remoteness of the facilities.
+It is advisable to consider this reliance during the project conceptualization phase, planning and budgeting in advance for the potential costs of ongoing support during operations.

 In conclusion, there is no one-size-fits-all approach to operating and maintaining hydro plants.
 The scenarios discussed in this series are just a few examples, and the actual approach may vary greatly depending on the organization and the specific circumstances of the hydro plant.
 It often takes years of trial and error to find the most effective and safe way to operate these assets.